pra-kri/old_pra-kri.github.io/README.md

 [Github link](https://github.com/pra-kri)      [Website link](https://pra-kri.github.io)
 <br/>
 ## Bio
-Hi, I'm Prabesh.<br>I did some Physics for my undergrad degree (2017), and then got into coding/software for a bit, and in 2019/2020 I'll be doing an MSc in Computer Science (hopefully specialising in Machine Learning).<br>Over the next year or so, I'll try to write interesting essays about new topics I've read about.
+Hi, I'm Prabesh.<br><br>I did some Physics for my undergrad degree (2017), and then got into coding/software for a bit, and in 2019/2020 I'll be doing an MSc in Computer Science (hopefully specialising in Machine Learning).<br><br>Over the next year or so, I'll try to write interesting essays about new topics I've read about.
 Maybe I can come up with an interesting bunch of questions to explore further.
 ## Interests
 *Decision-making under risk and uncertainty.*<br>
 `1` Quantifying metrics - Probability Theory, Information Theory<br>